 Over 30% of adults suffer from an anxiety disorder at some point.
 Though anxiety disorders are the most common psychiatric disorders, they are highly treatable, and effective treatments can help individuals lead everyday lives.

 Anxiety and substance abuse have multiple connections.
 Addiction worsens the psychological symptoms of anxiety and vice versa.
 When an individual abuses a specific substance for a prolonged period, their body may become tolerant to it, and they may need to increase the dose to experience the same effects.

 The likelihood of developing addiction and anxiety is more significant in people with a history of trauma.
 However, chemical imbalances in the brain and genetic factors can also lead to the development of these disorders.

 Individuals affected by anxiety disorders are at significant risk of developing substance use disorder.
 Marijuana, opioids, and stimulants like amphetamines are the most common drugs abused by victims of anxiety disorders to cope with intense feelings of apprehension.
 Substance abuse becomes an outlet for them to escape anxiety and experience pleasure.

 Though these drugs put unwanted symptoms associated with anxiety disorder on hold for a short time, they can cause the anxiety to worsen in the long run.
 When an individual develops a psychological and physical dependence on a substance, they experience severe anxiety it’s not in their system.
-This can lead to substance-induced or withdrawal-related anxiety even if the individual had no independent anxiety symptoms before.
+This could lead to substance-induced or withdrawal-related anxiety even if the individual had no independent anxiety symptoms before.

 As co-occurring disorders involve complex challenges, an integrated approach that simultaneously or parallelly addresses both psychiatric concerns should be taken to the treatment.